-During Summer 2020 Mendota Rowing Club partnered with STEM to Stern, UW Rowing and the Latino Health Council to launch STEM-to-Stern Madison (S2S).
+During Summer 2020 Mendota Rowing Club partnered with STEM-to-Stern, UW Rowing and the Latino Health Council to launch STEM-to-Stern Madison (S2S).
 Our community partners have grown to include the Vera Court and Bridge Lakepoint Waunona Neighborhood Centers.

-S2S is a National program born out of Milwaukee Rowing Club with the sole mission of eliminating barriers to the sport of rowing so teams can be more diverse and inclusive.
-In 2021, S2S joined forces with USRowing to help establish its mission within the larger rowing community.
+S2S is a National program born out of Milwaukee Rowing Club with the sole mission of eliminating barriers to the sport of rowing and increasing participation in science, technology, engineering and math (STEM) fields.
+In 2021, S2S joined forces with USRowing to help expand and establish its mission within the rowing community nationally.

 Please contact Program Lead, Sara Krizan, to learn more.

 The mission of STEM-to-Stern is to increase diversity, equity and inclusion within the sport of rowing through engaging youth at least 11 years of age in grades 6, 7 and 8 who learn to row and are able to participate on Mendota Rowing Club youth teams where they learn team building, personal development skills, and grow in their athleticism.
 Rowing activities are paired with educational tutoring and regular STEM sessions where Madison area collegiate rowers work with S2S participants on a variety of fun and educational projects on topics ranging from bridge design to computer coding, human health and ecology.